 Autotech Recruit is pleased to announce that we are extending our reach into Northern Ireland as a result of a significant increase in demand from garages and workshops as the industry’s skills gap continues.

-As the automotive aftermarket’s specialist recruitment company, we reported an almost 80% increase in demand from garages and workshops across the UK for temporary vehicle technicians and MOT testers to cover shortfalls in labour, and are receiving increasing demand from Northern Ireland motor businesses.
+As the automotive aftermarket’s specialist recruitment company, we reported an almost 80% increase in demand from garages and workshops across the UK for temporary vehicle technicians to cover shortfalls in labour, and are receiving increasing demand from Northern Ireland motor businesses.

 Working with 80% of Motor Trader’s top 100 dealerships (a 50% growth in just 12 months), Autotech Recruit creates employment solutions, from training and apprenticeship provisions to customised programmes for national automotive companies looking to recruit multiple technicians across multiple sites, to overcome recruitment challenges within the industry.

-Operating the largest network of temporary vehicle technicians and MOT testers in the motor industry, Autotech Recruit can quickly plug workforce gaps in garages, workshops and dealerships.
+Operating the largest network of temporary vehicle technicians in the motor industry, Autotech Recruit can quickly plug workforce gaps in garages, workshops, and dealerships.
 Now, following growing demand from Northern Ireland for contractors, we are widening our reach.

 “Empty bays and servicing ramps could cost a garage around £3,000 a day in lost revenue,” Gavin White, MD of Autotech Recruit, explains.
 “Employing a temporary vehicle technician is a quick and cost-effective solution to ensure efficiency and productivity is maintained.”